jacinto-chen-pge/dscop-lifecycle-7/notebook/README.md

 # Made somethings changes.
-Starting new notebooks.
+Starting new notebooks!!!

+## Notebook

+THis is more you should place all of your jupyter notebooks like EDA, modeling training, etc.